dariok/wdbplus/doc/List-of-namespaces.md

-# List of used namespaces
+# List of namespaces used in the app

 | Prefix| Namespace URI| file|user|
 |--|--|--|--|